-3.2 Cultural Resources
+3.2 Cultural Resources Including Archeological Resources and Cultural Landscapes Affected Environment

 The cultural time line for the park covers 12,000 years of human history divided into pre-historic and historic periods.
-Representing these periods are 1,112 known archeological sites consisting of a range of prehistoric and historic components, and 28 historic structures on the surface and in the cave.
+Representing these periods are 1,112 known archeological sites (prehistoric-and/or historic) consisting of a range of prehistoric and historic components, and 28 historic structures on the surface and in the cave.